 Will that credit count toward my degree program?

 You may check to see how credits apply towards your degree plan by consulting with an academic advisor.
-Currently enrolled students may also check Umdegree by logging into the MyMemphis portal and clicking on the “My Degree” tab.
+Currently enrolled students may also check UMDegree by logging into the MyMemphis portal and clicking on the “My Degree” page.
 Most credits are applied as elective credit.